Have you ever taken part in a tug-of-war?

 Product development becomes more democratic.
 Historically, some Product Managers can be a little bit precious about “their” product.
 When their team is the only group working on it directly, that makes sense.
 But this is also why it’s good practice to bring another team into the discussion.
 This democratizes the product — opening the door to new, more innovative features, with other expert insight feeding in.

 Greater team cohesion, great team morale.
-Another big issue with siloed teams — and one that isn’t always too apparent — is that morale can be weakened by a great divide.
+Another big issue with siloed teams — and one that isn’t always too apparent — is a great divide can weaken morale.
 As much as people gripe about team building exercises, they work, and a team who knows one another well will produce better results.
 Bringing PMs and customer support representatives together sets the stage for higher team cohesion and better results.

 Now that we’re familiar with exactly why aligning PM and customer teams is such a powerful tactic, let’s look at how you can make it happen.